jake5452/CarND-Behavioral-Cloning/readme.md

 **Behavioral Cloning**
 ---
 ## Overview
-In this project for Udacity's Self Driving Car Nano Degree Program, we explore end-to-end learning for self driving cars.
+In this project for Udacity's Self Driving Car Nano Degree Program, we explored end-to-end learning technique for self driving cars.
 In a simulated environment, we teach how a car to drive using deep learning.
 Specifically, a deep neural network is implemented to learn the mapping from the camera data to steering angles.

 **Discussion**
 --